-- a.
+a.
 The overall condition of the outlet pipes appears satisfactory.

-The large trees present in the 2014 inspection have since been removed from the outlet. - b.
-The creek stabilization done in 2014 along the reach where the pond outlet culvert discharges to Bassett Creek is in good condition. - c.
+- b.
+The creek stabilization completed in 2014 along the reach where the pond outlet culvert discharges to Bassett Creek is in good condition. - c.
 There is a large amount of sediment that has accumulated in the northwest corner of the pond where the creek enters the pond.
-This has been noted in previous inspections; small and large trees, brush and vegetation is now growing in these areas on the sediment deltas. - d.
-The shoreline of the pond was in good condition.
+This has been noted in previous inspections; small and large trees, brush and vegetation is growing in these areas on the sediment deltas. - d.
+Most of the shoreline of the pond was in good condition.
+There were two locations on the south side of the pond, near the outlet pipes, where some bank erosion was noted.